amitb0ra/Metacrafters/solidity-avax-intermediate/types-of-functions-eth-int-avax/README.md

 2. **Set Up Your Environment**:

    - Click the "+" icon on the left sidebar to create a new file.
-   - Name your file with a `.sol` extension, for example, `SolidityToken.sol`.
+   - Name your file `SolidityToken.sol`.
-   - Copy and Paste the Code from SolidityToken.sol to Remix.
+   - Copy and paste the code from `SolidityToken.sol` into Remix.

-3. **Compile & Deploy the Contract**: Navigate to the "Solidity Compiler" tab.
-Ensure the compiler version is set to "0.8.25" or a compatible version.
-Click "Compile SolidityToken.sol".Then Switch to the "Deploy & Run Transactions" tab.
-Input the initial supply in the designated box.
-Press "Deploy".
+3. **Compile & Deploy the Contract**:

+   - Navigate to the "Solidity Compiler" tab.
+   - Ensure the compiler version is set to "0.8.25" or a compatible version.
+   - Click "Compile SolidityToken.sol".
+   - Switch to the "Deploy & Run Transactions" tab.
+   - Input the initial supply in the designated box.
+   - Press "Deploy".

-4. **Interact with the Contract**: Post-deployment, use the available functions (mint, burnToken, transferToken) for interaction.
+4. **Interact with the Contract**:

+   - After deployment, you can use the available functions (mint, burnToken, transferToken) to interact with the contract.

 ## Authors